 Follow Through With Punishments

 Now that you have a punishment plan, your next job is to follow up on the threats in the event of any bad behavior.

 Here is my example:

-My son was naughty – I cannot remember exactly what he did, but it did prompt some action from me.
+My son was naughty – I cannot remember exactly what he did, but it did prompt some action.

 I threatened to take away a toy and give it to the garbage men.
 His bad behavior continued.

 Cue a gigantic toddler meltdown!
 It lasted for about 3 minutes.
 What did I achieve from that?
 A Toddler who knew that I followed through with threats and did not back down.

 Since then, he has bucked his ideas up!